mattbellis/Siena-College-CSIS-200/USING_IDLE.md

 ## Windows

+* Launch "Anaconda Prompt"
+* At the prompt (flashing cursor) type "idle"

+Or..... (these might not work)

 * Press the "Windows key" and "r" at the same time (or search computer for "run")
 * In the "Run" window type: "cmd" (no quotes)
 * When Command Prompt comes up, type: "start idle"